-After a tasty breakfast over which everyone seemed to mingle and network enthusiastically, the time came for Kevin’s opening speech.
+After a tasty breakfast, over which everyone seemed to mingle and network enthusiastically, the time came for our CEO, Kevin Freedman, to deliver his opening speech.
 With a nod to Charles Dickens who described the Ennismore courthouse in Oliver Twist, Kevin opened up the debate:

 “It was the best of times, it was the worst of times, it was the age of wisdom, it was the age of foolishness, it was the epoch of belief, it was the epoch of incredulity…”